Fire Safety of batteries and electric vehicle by FSRI- Electric vehicle parked at charging station

 As electric vehicles (EVs) are increasingly prevalent around the world, thermal runaway and fire incidents involving these vehicles can be expected to occur with greater frequency.
 EV fire incidents demonstrate that there are new hazards the fire service needs to understand to improve situational awareness and inform their decision making.
 There is not yet sufficient data to characterize EV fire dynamics to develop efficient, effective, and safe size-up and fire control strategies.
 Fire service operations at EV fire incidents will benefit significantly from tactical considerations to help mitigate the potential hazards associated with EV fires and lithium-ion batteries.

-In this study, UL’s Fire Safety Research Institute (FSRI) conducts full-scale experiments in a laboratory setting to collect data using carefully designed and placed instrumentation.
+In this study, the Fire Safety Research Institute (FSRI), part of UL Research Institutes conducts full-scale experiments in a laboratory setting to collect data using carefully designed and placed instrumentation.
 The first series of experiments seeks to understand:

 • What are the burning characteristics of EVs?